 The SFA School Community Garden is a volunteer ministry committed to teaching SFA students and parishioners about the process of growing food and other plants.
 It will provide an outdoor classroom and hands on learning environment for students, teachers, and other parish organizations within the SFA community.

-We are partnering with Gateway Greening to install the garden at the beginning of the 2017-18 school year.
+We partnered with Gateway Greening to install the garden at the beginning of the 2017-18 school year.
 If you would like to be involved in this ministry, please contact Paula Herries @ email@example.com.

 Contact Larry Bourneuf 724-4482